jratzenboeck/jratzenboeck-blog/_posts/2018-06-09-stylelint.md

     }
 }
 ```
-I guess the additional rule defined in the example is self explaining as most of the rules I have read through so fare do.
+I guess the additional rule defined in the example is self explaining as most of the rules I have read through so far do.

 In order to execute the linting according to your defined rule set simply execute `stylelint <path/to/css/*.css>`.
 If you
 have not installed stylelint globally find the executable in the `node_modules` folder.